-A lot of newly engaged couples like to share the news by having gatherings with family and close friends to celebrate their status.
-If you want to... have an engagement party, it’s generally best to do it before you start planning the wedding, or you might find yourself flapping around in a sea of preparation for your big day and wind up forgetting about it.
+A lot of newly engaged couples like to share the news by having gatherings with family and close friends to announce and celebrate their... status.
+If you want to have an engagement party, it’s generally best to do it before you start planning the wedding, or you might find yourself flapping around in a sea of preparation for your big day and wind up forgetting about it.

 01 of 07